Mikeware/SpaceBattleArena/doc/server/config.md

 ###disconnect_on_idle = boolean
 Determines if a player's ship should be disconnected if it doesn't issue a command periodically (within 10 seconds of the last command being executed finishing).  **Note:** this will not prevent a ship from disconnecting if the actual socket is detected to be closed.

+###enable_commands = string
+Comma separated list of ship commands to enable on the server.
+All other commands will be disabled.
+E.g.

+	enable_commands = ThrustCommand,RotateCommand,IdleCommand

+A list of commands can be found in the [Command JavaDoc](http://mikeware.github.io/SpaceBattleArena/client/java_doc/ihs/apcs/spacebattle/commands/package-frame.html).
+When a command is invoked that has been disabled, it is simply ignored.
+A message should return to the client, but they will get a new environment and their ship should continue running.
+Its state might just not be what was expected.

 ###disable_commands = string
 Comma separated list of ship commands to disable on the server.
 E.g.

 	disable_commands = WarpCommand,FireTorpedoCommand

 A list of commands can be found in the Command chapter.
 When a command is invoked that has been disabled, it is simply ignored.
 A message should return to the client, but they will get a new environment and their ship should continue running.
 Its state might just not be what was expected.

+You should specify either **enable_commands** or **disable_commands** not both.

 <a name="spawnmanager"></a>Spawn Manager